-Inventory Planner allows you to create purchase orders for your suppliers based on replenishment suggestions.
-If you use an inventory management solution (Tradegecko or Ordoro), Inventory Planner also synchronizes purchase orders with those platforms.
+Inventory Planner allows you to create Purchase Orders for your suppliers/vendors based on Replenishment suggestions.
+If you use an Inventory Management System (like Skubana, QuickBooks Commerce, Linnworks, etc.), Inventory Planner also synchronizes Purchase Orders with those platforms.

-- Create new purchase order from Replenishment or from Purchase order list, add items to it and Save.
+Create a new Purchase Order from Replenishment or from Purchase Order list, add items to it and Save.

-- Optionally Save purchase order in your inventory management system (if available).
+Optionally Save a Purchase Order in your Inventory Management System (if available).
 If you save to an IMS, you will receive and edit the PO there and not in Inventory Planner (This applies to Amazon users as well).

-- Receive items (fully or partially) as they arrive manually, importing a file or scanning barcodes.
+Receive items (fully or partially) as they arrive manually, importing a file or scanning barcodes.

 All changes in purchase order update on order quantities and replenishment suggestions for corresponding variants.

 If you use a system that does not provide full-featured Purchase Orders (for example, Shopify, BigCommerce, or Magento), you can optionally increase stock after receiving items in Inventory Planner.